 The statutory route for a lease extension is a procedure which is subject to a strict timetable.
 Notices that need to be served can be held as invalid if time limits are not adhered to or qualifications not met.
 This could lead to additional costs and delays.
 It is advisable to seek specialist legal advice in advance of service of the Initial Notice.
 Matters to consider and discuss with us will include:-

 - Instructing a Specialist Surveyor – a specialist surveyor will be able to advise on the potential best and worst premium that you could expect to pay for the extension.
-This will help the Lessee assess the realistic value to include within an Initial Notice.
+This will help the Tenant assess the realistic value to include within an Initial Notice.

 - Identifying the Relevant Landlord – it is imperative that the correct Landlord is identified before service of the Initial Notice.
 An Immediate Landlord will not necessarily be the Competent Landlord who is capable of granting a lease extension.
 Official Copies will need to be obtained from the Land Registry to assess the relevant parties and to ensure that there is sufficient interest in the property to grant the extension.